agg23/ai-pin-interposer/README.md

 7. Screw the two M3 bolts into the holder and dock.
 The holder should sit very slightly beneath flush with the bottom of the dock.
 8. Test continuity of your wires and pins with the multimeter.
 Verify there are no shorts and that there is a direct path from your USB pin to the probe in the interposer.
 9. Align your USB breakout board (if you have one).
 There are notches for holding a standard thickness PCB.
 You probably want to apply the same adhesive here.
-10. If you're installing magnetic material (paperclips, some other metal), you can do so now.
+10. If you're installing magnetic material (paperclips, some other metal), you can do so now by sliding them into the slots at the front and back of the dock.
+The holes are precisely sized for a small paperclip.
 This will help hold your Pin on the probes to prevent it from unseating.

 ![](images/Docked%20Pin.jpg)